MultiTech-FAE/mpower_custom_app_template/src/README.md

 | PersistentStorage | Boolean | Optional variable.
 Can not be used with SDCard.
 Determines where app is installed and saved.
 A value of `true` uses persistent NVRAM that won't be overwritten by a factory default or firmware upgrade.
 A value of `false` uses non-persistent internal NVRAM which may be overwritten during factory reset and firmware upgrades. |

 Three example manifest.json files are provided.
 To use, copy desired manifest file to application and rename to `manifest.json`.

+## p_manifest.json

+Used when an mPower custom application requires the installation of dependencies using the installed opkg package manager.